Aspie96/blog/content/posts/free_software.md

 ## Examples

-There are many free and open source programs which are publicly available to everyone online, at no charge.
-Many of them are widely used.

-In technical endeavors, free software is common at every level.
-Programmers use free tools to develop their own (free or proprietary) software.
-Administrators use free software to run web servers.
-Environments based on free software are used internally by companies of all sizes.
-Software crucial for encryption and security is often free and open source, as is much of the software that constitutes the invisible backbone of the Internet.

-Free software is not just for the tech-savvy.
-It is used in all environments in which computers are and can carry out tasks useful for people at any level of technical skill.
+In technical endeavors, free software is common at every level, for programming, managing online services, security purposes and more.
+It is not, however, just for the tech-savvy.

-There are several well-known examples of free and open source software programs that you may be familiar with.
+There are several well-known cross-platform free and open source programs, publicly available at no charge, which you may be familiar with.
 Here are just a few:

 - [Mozilla Firefox](https://www.mozilla.org/it/firefox/): Web browser.
 - [Blender](https://www.blender.org/): Program for 3D digital art.